lavsurgut/data-functions/README.md

-# data-gateway-functions
+# data-functions
-This is a small project that explores some ideas how one can write and read data from a Data Platform with Serverless Functions.
+This is a project that explores some ideas how one can write and read data from a Data Platform with Serverless Functions.
 At the moment has just a single example of stream writing from an HTTP POST endpoint into the BigQuery.

 ## Functions
 ### Write HTTP POST requests data in BigQuery.
 HTTP POST API provides a simple way to write data in BigQuery.
 New capabilities, like Storage Write API and GCP Cloud Functions Gen 2 allow to write small to medium amount of data without employing more sophisticated technology stack (e.g. GCP Dataflow/Apache Beam, Pub/Sub(or Kafka)).

 #### Run locally for development
-1. GCP credentials should be set in usual way via application-default credentials for your user account
+1. GCP credentials should be set in usual way via `application-default` credentials for your user account

    1.1 See https://cloud.google.com/docs/authentication/application-default-credentials#personal for details
-2. Run below command to set up Flask service in the Debug mode with live code-reloading:
+2. Run below command to set up a Flask service in the Debug mode with live code-reloading:
 ```
-cd data_gateway/functions/bigquery/stream/writing && \
+cd data_functions/functions/bigquery/stream/writing && \
 functions-framework --target bq_post --debug
 ```